Are you an absent-minded person? Does any of these sound like you (or someone you know)?

 You can’t lose weight if you just sit around complaining about how fat you are.
 You can’t become a better basketball player if you sit on the couch and watch reality TV every night.
 And you can’t become less absent-minded if you don’t take action.

 We’ve known for decades that foods with unhealthy levels of low-density lipoprotein (LDL) cholesterol are bad for the heart.
 However, they’re also not good for your brain either.
 Researchers at Harvard found that LDL-saturated diets are linked to the same protein clusters that cause the brain damage associated with Alzheimer’s.

 To counter this possibility, adjust your diet to healthier options.
 Fruits, vegetables, nuts, fish, whole grains, and olive oil are all good sources of unsaturated fat.

 According to the Mayo Clinic, there is a strong link between regular exercise and brain health.
 Working out not only boosts blood flow but can also reverse the reduction in brain size that naturally occurs as we age.

 While some remain skeptical of a direct causal link between exercise and brain health, the obvious benefits of regular exercise—increased physical health, elevated sense of well-being, etc.—are beyond dispute.
 It’s shown it improves our ability to handle stress.
-And if there is more research that shows it helps memory then that’s good too.

 14. Cut Back on Alcohol and Caffeine